iamdtang/skaterdav85.github.io/teaching/2020/itp405-final-project.md

 title: Final Project
 ---

+The final project is due on __5/3 at 11:59pm__.
+Points will be deducted if you turn it in late.
+Turning it in 1 day late is -10 points, and each subsequent day will be -5 points.

 ## The Database

 Design and build a SQLite database with at least 3 tables having relationships (one to one, one to many, many to many, etc).
 Please include a schema similar to [this one](http://www.sqlitetutorial.net/sqlite-sample-database/), where you specify the tables, their columns, and how columns relate.
 You can either draw this out on paper or a whiteboard and take a picture of it, or use some other software.
 Please put this pic on your README.md.